Crown Prince Shen

 Shen was the eldest son of King Hui of Wei.
 In 342 BC, Wei was attacked by Qi.
 King Hui of Wei appointed Crown Prince Shen as chief commander and Pang Juan as commander, and ordered an army of 100,000 to mobilise against Qi.
 When the army reached Waihuang (外黃, a place in present-day Lankao County, Kaifeng), Xu Zi (徐子) went to meet him.
-Xu Zi told him that it was no need to defend Qi army personally; if the crown prince was defeated, the state of Wei would be destroyed.
+Xu Zi told him there was no need to defeat the Qi army personally; if the crown prince was defeated, the state of Wei would be destroyed.
 Shen followed his advice and decided to withdraw, however, Pang Juan persuaded him not to do so.
-Wei army was crushed by Qi in the Battle of Maling.
+The Wei army was crushed by Qi in the Battle of Maling.
 Crown Prince Shen was taken captive, and later executed.
 His head and body were buried in different places, both were in present-day Guan County, Shandong.